dualio26/TaskBook-Python-GUI/README.md

-This is my first open, public and criticizable, plz be nice
+This is my first open, public and criticizable, plz be nice.